-Other than the management of conflicts of interest at board level as described in section 4.2.4 of this Prospectus, particularly the fact that the majority of the Board consists of non-executive members, there are no other measures to ensure that the control of the major shareholders is not abused as none are deemed necessary.
-As noted above the Ordinary Shares all of the same voting and other rights and the Parent does not have any preferential rights as the majority shareholder of the Company.
+Other than the management of conflicts of interest at board level as described in section 5.2.4 of this Prospectus, particularly the fact that the majority of the Board consists of non-executive members, there are no other measures to ensure that the control of the major shareholders is not abused as none are deemed necessary.

+12 ADDITIONAL INFORMATION

-11. ADDITIONAL INFORMATION 11.1 SHARE CAPITAL
+12.1 SHARE CAPITAL

 The current issued share capital of the Company is EUR 30,505,078.50 divided into 20,336,719 Ordinary Shares with a nominal value of EUR1.50 each.
 All of the Company's issued share capital is fully paid up.
 The current authorised share capital of the Company is EUR 48,480,030 divided into 32,320,020 Ordinary Shares with a nominal value of EUR1.50 each.
-Other than the increase in the Company's authorised share capital from EUR30,505,079 to EUR 48,480,030 upon the redomiciliation of the Company to Malta, which increase was effected for the purposes of the Intermediaries Offer and the Bond Offer, there have been no significant changes to the authorised share capital of the Issuer in the three years preceding the date of this Prospectus.
+Other than the increase in the Company's authorised share capital from EUR30,505,079 to EUR 48,480,030 upon the redomiciliation of the Company to Malta, which increase was effected for the purposes of the Intermediaries Offer and the Bond Offer, there have been no significant changes to the authorised share capital of the Issuer in the three years preceding the date of this Offering Circular.